wevre/sJSON/readme.md

 Name: Lucy, Age: 43, City: Cincinnati

 [
 	{
-          “Name”: “Tom”,
+		"Name": "Tom",
-          “Age”: 42,
+		"Age": 42,
-          “City”: “Miami”
+		"City": "Miami"
 	},
 	{
-          “Name”: “Fred”,
+		"Name": "Fred",
-          “Age”: 37,
+		"Age": 37,
-          “City”: “Houston”
+		"City": "Houston"
 	},
 	{
-          “Name”: “Lucy”,
+		"Name": "Lucy",
-          “Age”: 43,
+		"Age": 43,
-          “City”: “Cincinnati”
+		"City": "Cincinnati"
 	}
 ]

 String values
 Notice we have not used quotes at all so far. sJSON is smart about putting quotes around your strings.
 Here are some things to keep in mind:
 •	Colons and commas are markers for arrays and objects.
 If you don’t want those interpreted as markers, they need to be inside a quoted string.
 •	A hyphen on a line by itself is an array marker.
 If you want it to be a string instead, then put quotes around it.
 •	sJSON will recognize and not put quotes around JSON numbers and JSON literals (true, false, null).
 •	Except for object keys.
 Only strings are allowed as object keys, so whatever you write for the key will always get quoted.
 •	We’ll add to this list after we’ve covered comments and raw JSON below.
 [[NEED SOME EXAMPLES]]

 Empty values
 JSON allows empty arrays and empty objects.
 To write those in simpJSON, use a lone comma or a lone colon.

 list of nobel prizes I’ve won so far:
 	,
-{ “list of nobel prizes won I’ve won so far”: [] }
+{ "list of nobel prizes won I’ve won so far": [] }